When Will ‘Vikings’ Season 5 Episode 1 Air? Creator Teases Floki’s Fate

-Vikings Season 4 finale may have just aired last week but fans of the hit History channel series are already asking when Vikings Season 5 episode 1 will get a release date.
+Vikings Season 4 finale may have just aired last week, but fans of the hit History channel series are already asking when Vikings Season 5, Episode 1 will get a release date.
 A new report predicted that the highly anticipated fifth season could premiere in the fall.

-According to Bustle, there is a possibility that Vikings Season 5 episode 1 will premiere sometime in the fall of next year.
-Season 1 to 3 all premiered in February so it’s safe to assume that Season 4 would have the same air date.
+According to Bustle, there is a possibility that Vikings Season 5, Episode 1 will premiere sometime in the fall of next year.
+Seasons 1 to 3 all premiered in February so it’s safe to assume that Season 4 would have the same air date.
 The site, however, pointed out that a February 2017 premiere seemed “unlikely” because of the lack of announcement from showrunners to date.

 “It’s possible the show will make its fans wait a full year before returning, or premiere in the fall the way Season 4 did,” the site explained.